 • Pack lunches and backpacks the night before.
 If your child is struggling with something, don’t forget a little note of encouragement in their lunch box.
 It will make a sometimes unbearable situation (in your child’s mind) better and bring a smile to their day.

 • Review the items in your children’s backpacks to make sure they’re not forgetting something.
 In the afternoon, retrieve notes from school.
-This will keep you informed and ensure you and your child will not miss out on anything.
+This will keep you informed and ensure you and your child will not miss out.

-• Tackle clothing selections and bathing at night, too.
+• Tackle clothing selections and bathing at night.
 The less stress in the mornings, the better.

 • Send the kids off in the mornings with a hug and a…I love you!
 You will both have a better day!